folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Duplicating a title level request

-Any open title level request can be duplicated.
-When you duplicate the request, you will need to change the requester, because a patron cannot have more than one open title level request on the same instance.
+You can duplicate any open title level request.
+When you duplicate the request, you will need to change the instance or the requester, because a patron cannot have more than one open title level request on the same instance.

 1. [Find the request you wish to duplicate.](#searching-for-requests)